AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/filtering-email-bot-activity.md

    ![](assets/filtering-email-bot-activity-3.png)

 1. Choose to **Match with IAB List**, **Match with Proximity Pattern**, or both.
+Choose whether to log bot activity _or_ filter bot activity.

    ![](assets/filtering-email-bot-activity-4.png)

 >[!NOTE]
 >
->* You can choose to have bot activity filtered **or** logged.
-If you choose filtered, you may see a drop in email opens and clicks as false activities are weeded out.
+>If you choose Filter Bot Activity, you may see a drop in email opens and clicks as false activities are weeded out.
->
->* Only “Log Bot Activity” is available for "Match with Proximity Pattern" at this time.

 **OPTIONAL STEP**: To disable this feature, simply deselect the slider(s).
 If you disable, the data does not reset.